PhilippBaessler/contactmngr/dev/dev_notes.md

             -   [ ] Are there other events that can change the number of visible rows but currently do not trigger an update?

-        -   [ ] the info text is only updated after first resize or scroll event; I need to somehow trigger the update directly after the table is initialized and presented to the user
+        -   [x] the info text is only updated after first resize or scroll event; I need to somehow trigger the update directly after the table is initialized and presented to the user;\
+            solution: async function

+        -   [ ] **[BUG]** Maximizing the window introduces wrong row info text

+            -   start with random window size, e.g. such that 20 rows are displayed

+            -   maximize the window: the info text still states "20 rows" although (on a large enough screen) much more rows are displayed

+            -   make window smaller again: now 20 rows are displayed again, but info text shows a wrong number